jorge2412/DataLake2/Open Dev Framework/PowerShell for Linux/Sesssion 2 - Hands On/PowerShell for Linux and macOS.md

     <pre>
     Get-ChildItem | ForEach-Object {$_.FullName}</pre>

+	In a `ForEach-Object` loop, `$_` represents the object that is currently being iterated over.

 1. The next task is to sort the list of files by their sizes, but in reverse order.
 One of the many properties present in *System.IO.FileInfo* objects is the *Length* property.
 What is the output when you execute the following command?

     <pre>
     Get-ChildItem | Sort-Object Length</pre>

-    The default sort order is ascending, but check out the online help for `Sort-Object` to see if there might be a parameter for soring in descending order:
+    The default sort order is ascending, but check out the online help for `Sort-Object` to see if there might be a parameter for sorting in descending order:

     <pre>
     Get-Help Sort-Object</pre>

 1. Did you find the appropriate parameter?
-Use the following pipeline to see the results:
+Use the following pipelined command to see the results:

     <pre>
     Get-ChildItem | Sort-Object Length -Descending</pre>